 Rotten Tomatoes Tomatometer & Popcornmeter Score Scraper

-Scrape Tomatometer and Popcornmeter scores, critics consensus, genres, release dates, runtime, directors, and streaming provider availability for movies and TV series from Rotten Tomatoes.
-Discovers titles via the RT sitemap and extracts full score data from each detail page.
+Scrape Tomatometer and Popcornmeter scores, critics consensus, genres, release dates, runtime, directors, cast, and streaming availability for movies and TV from Rotten Tomatoes.
+Discover titles via the RT sitemap (default) or explicit title URLs.

 Pricing